A Brief History of Sneakers

 - Nike Manoa - The Manoa, like the Okwahn II, is under the ACG line of Nike.
 The Manoa represents the ACG collection well with its tough exterior and high-performance rating.
 It has sleek uppers made of full-grain, and water-resistant leather, gusseted tongues that prevent water and debris from coming in, rubber outsoles with deep lug patterns, and Nike’s Phylon midsoles for cushioning that feels lightweight.

-Style: The Nike Manoa are versatile sneakers which contain all the style of street-ready footwear with the ruggedness of a shoe that’s ready to take on the rough terrains of the outdoors and, as many have found out to their pleasure, many of the difficulties the service industry can throw as well.
+Style: The versatile Nike Manoa are useful sneakers which contain all the style of street-ready footwear with the ruggedness of a shoe that’s ready to take on the rough terrains of the outdoors and, as many have found out to their pleasure, many of the difficulties the service industry can throw as well.
 Pair your high-top shoes with regular or slim-cut jeans, a long-sleeved flannel shirt, and a vest for cold weather.

 The shoes provided outstanding comfort through the Air-Sole technology and featured waterproof full-grain leather uppers to endure tough conditions.
 Not only were the shoes great for withstanding outdoor elements, but they also proved to be excellent for people who work in the service industry who tended to be on their feet all day.

 Style: Because of the Air Goadome’s casual outdoorsy style, pairing them with regular-cut jeans and a cool cotton shirt would be the best way to go.
 A vest can also top off your look.